Our Research Process

 The HTN Bundle Components:

-- Response to pregnant individuals with high blood pressure
+3. Response to those experiencing pregnancy-related high blood pressure

-- Respectful care to ensure equity and respect in patient treatment.
+5. Respectful and supportive care in patient treatment.

 More detailed descriptions of bundle components can be found by following this link: AIM's HTN Bundle Components' Descriptions (2022)